sjzeil/CoWeM/Public/courseWebsite/courseWebsite.md

     * _pages_ : the entire document, split into pages at section and subsection boundaries.
 	* _slidy_ : The document formatted as slides.
-New slides begin at each h1 and h2 element, and also at each horizontal rule in the `<body>` that is not nested within some other HTML element.
+New slides begin at each #, ##, and ### header, and also at each horizontal rule in the document that is not nested within a list or other nested formatting block.
+	* _epub_ : An e-book collection of the web pages nad associated graphics and style files, suitable for viewing in an ebook reader.
+Selecting this option results in ebooks generated in both `.epub` and `.mobi` formats.

+        A single ebook is generated for the entire site.
+Marking a particular document with this output option indicates that the document should be included within the ebook.

 * PDF outputs
     * web: a landscape format with medium-sized type for easy reading on screens and tablets.